Saturday, August 24, 2024

 This head of a Huastec boy is part of a full-sized statue.
 The ears have large holes intended to contain jade spools for personal decoration.
 The skull was sculpted to show a deliberate deformity.
 Such deformations were performed by elite parents on the skulls of their infants when the bones were still soft.
 The purpose was to create an appearance that immediately identified the person as one of the elite class.
 There are also traces of tattoos on the forehead.

 This posting will focus on the ancient Huastec people who occupied the Sierra Gorda and other areas that comprised the region called the Huasteca.
 They were an artistic culture and carried on an active trade with people on the coast such as the Totonacs, as well as those of the interior, including the Teotihuacans, Toltecs, and Aztecs.
 They also had contact with the people of western Mexico known as the Shaft Tomb Culture, who lived in what are now the states of Jalisco, Colima, and Nayarit.
+This is the first of five parts in my Sierra Gorda series that will focus on the Huastecs and their city of Tancama.

 Overview